OK guys, time to get back on topic. I've done a little housecleaning

 lumens.
 To achieve around

-85,000 lumens the lamp wattage would
+85,000 lumens the lamp wattage would have to

 be around 1000W.